 Dental splints also known as custom mouthguards, occlusal splints and bite plates.
 Both types of dental splints are custom-made using impressions that have been taken by your dentist.
 Made of clear plastic, the mouthguard fits between and over the upper and lower teeth to prevent you from clenching your jaw and grinding your teeth.
 A custom mouthguard for bruxism, jaw clenching or TMJD:

-Obstructive sleep apneoa can be caused by nasal obstruction, large tonsils, smoking, drinking and obesity, and if left untreated can lead to serious long-term health issues.
+OSA can be caused by nasal obstruction, large tonsils, smoking, drinking and obesity, and if left untreated can lead to serious long-term health issues.

-A sleep specialist conducts a sleep study along with a series of tests to diagnose obstructive sleep apnoea.
 During these tests the patient’s heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels are monitored while they sleep.

-Once you have been diagnosed with OSA, your sleep specialist sends results back to your dentist here at EVP Dental so you can begin treatment.
 Treating OSA involves your dentist taking impressions of your teeth and jaws to custom make your oral appliance to be worn to sleep.
 During your appointment, you’ll also be given instructions on how to care for your new oral appliance.

 Bruxism is the involuntary grinding or clenching of teeth that may happen while awake or during sleep.
 Bruxism treatment is based on the cause.
 Dental treatments for teeth grinding include correcting a bad bite and fitting an oral appliance to prevent tooth wear and TMJD.